-- Africa, East Africa
+- Africa, Southern Africa

 We have seven priority sectors.
 However, we continue to invest outside these sectors, largely in the most challenging regions, as new investment supporting any sector helps to underpin the private sector, and create jobs and livelihoods for people.

 We provide capital in three broad ways: direct equity, debt, and intermediated equity (principally through investment funds).

 - Direct Equity